lokeshdarla/flappy-bird/README.md

 ---
 ## Description

 Flappy Bird is a classic 2D game where you control a bird and navigate it through a series of pipes.
-In this version, we've added Web3 integration using the ThirdWEBsdk, allowing you to log in to your MetaMask wallet and enjoy the game with a blockchain twist.

 ## Features